bootlin/training-materials/slides/security-secure-boot-part-1/security-secure-boot-part-1.typ

   - The CPU

-  - Optionally, harware implementations of cryptography
+  - Optionally, hardware implementations of cryptography

 - Of these, only the hash(es) are in an integrator's control